lm-sys/FastChat/README.md

     --lazy_preprocess True
 ```

+Tips:
+- If you are using V100 which is not supported by FlashAttention, you can use the [memory-efficient attention](https://arxiv.org/abs/2112.05682) implemented in [xFormers](https://github.com/facebookresearch/xformers).
+Install xformers and replace `fastchat/train/train_mem.py` above with [fastchat/train/train_xformers.py](fastchat/train/train_xformers.py).
 - If you meet out-of-memory due to "FSDP Warning: When using FSDP, it is efficient and recommended... ", see solutions [here](https://github.com/huggingface/transformers/issues/24724#issuecomment-1645189539).
 - If you meet out-of-memory during model saving, see solutions [here](https://github.com/pytorch/pytorch/issues/98823).